alanbsmith/the_pivot/README.md

 # DinnerDash
 ##### A Turing School Project.

-As a Turing Students, this is our first experience in a non-guided Rails project.
+As a team of Turing Students, this is our first experience in a non-guided Rails project.

 The work on this project is based on this requirements: http://tutorials.jumpstartlab.com/projects/dinner_dash.html